Starting at Square One (BF 101)

 Course Objectives

-• Developed a written compilation of the physical, financial, and social resources and skills that form the resource base for your farm
+• Compile a written list of the physical, financial, and social resources and skills that form the resource base for your farm

-• Begun developing a Farm Start-up Plan (pre-business plan) to guide your first few years of the farm business (The Farm Start-up Plan can be completed by taking BF 102: Markets & Profits, which touches on marketing, enterprise budgets, pricing, and feasibility issues not covered in BF 101)
+• Begin developing a Farm Start-up Plan (pre-business plan) to guide the initial steps you need to take (The Farm Start-up Plan can be completed by taking BF 102: Markets & Profits, which touches on marketing, enterprise budgets, pricing, and feasibility issues not covered in BF 101)

 Webinars

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
-To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters, ask questions, and collaborate with other participants and the instructor to address your farm issues in real time.
+To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from presenters and ask questions in real time.
 If you miss one, they are always recorded and posted for later viewing.

 Instructors